 Much attention has been devoted to the development of professional skills courses that focus on the application of knowledge to "real world" legal issues.
 Unlike other law classes that are purely exam based, professional skills classes test students' ability to engage in practice skills ranging from drafting and reviewing contracts to arguing a case before a judge.
-Professional skills courses are offered every semester and include offerings ranging from Trial Advocacy to Negotiations to Advanced Real Estate Transactions.
+Experiential learning courses are offered every semester and include offerings ranging from Trial Advocacy to Negotiations to Transactional Drafting.

 In order to achieve a balanced course load, it is important that each semester students' select courses from area(s) of personal interest, courses that fulfill graduation requirements and bar-related subjects.

 In preparing for the Bar examination it is important to note that the multi-state

 portion of the exam is given in every state.
 The subject areas tested on the multi-state

 portion are listed below and the courses required by the School are denoted with an